sybila/biodivine-bn-classifier/README.md

 To run the application directly, you can use (still in the repository root):

 ```
 cargo tauri dev -- -- path/to/classification-results.zip path/to/annotated-model.aeon
 ```

 However, note that the application will execute from the `src-tauri` folder, so the arguments need to be either absolute paths, or paths relative to the `src-tauri` folder.
-Furthermore, the app is compiled without optimizations, so the interface can be slow for even moderately-sized models.
-However, this mode should allow you to use standard JavaScript developer console to debug the UI.
+Furthermore, in this mode, the app is compiled without optimizations, so the interface can be slow for even moderately-sized models.
+This mode should allow you to use standard JavaScript developer console to debug/inspect the UI.